-Greece's annual GDP was 7.7% in October 2022, while inflation was 9.1% ( Statistics Greece ).
+Greece's annual GDP was 7.7% in October 2022, while inflation was 9.1% (Statistics Greece).
 December 2022 Greece's inflation reached 8,5% in November 2022 (compared to November 2021).
-While GDP in the third quarter was of 2,8% ( Statistics Greece ). permits, amounted to 1,685, a 12.6% increase in the number of building permits, compared with the corresponding month of 2021.
-The building permits for the Private Building Activity issued in Greece in August 2022 amounted to 1,667, a 11.7% increase in the number of building permits ( Statistics Greece ).
-Raw materials Procurement Price / Cost & September 2022 September 2022 Energies At the outbreak of the war in Ukraine, Greece gets 30% of its energy from Russia.
-Natural gas: 21%; Oil: 55%; (COFACE, 2022).
-The cost of electricity increased by 79% between April 2021 and April 2022.
-October 2022 Cost of electricity for consumers, according to their consumption (excluding households)( Eurostat ).
+While GDP in the third quarter was of 2,8% (Statistics Greece). permits, amounted to 1,685, a 12.6% increase in the number of building permits, compared with the corresponding month of 2021.
+The building permits for the Private Building Activity issued in Greece in August 2022 amounted to 1,667, a 11.7% increase in the number of building permits (Statistics Greece).
+Raw materials Procurement Price / Cost & September 2022 September 2022 Energies At the outbreak of the war in Ukraine, Greece gets 30% of its energy from Russia. • Natural gas: 21%; The cost of electricity increased by 79% between April 2021 and April 2022. • Oil: 55% ; October 2022 (COFACE, 2022).
+Cost of electricity for consumers, according to their consumption (excluding households)(Eurostat).
 October 2022 Following the crisis in Ukraine, European nations are working to reduce their dependence on Russian gas.
 Greece is better positioned than many other nations, with a milder climate and shorter winters, and with many pre-developed projects based on the nation's decision in 2010 to become an energy hub for the region.
-The Trans-Adriatic Gas Pipeline was completed in 2020 and the Greece-Bulgaria interconnection is expected to be operational this year.
+The Trans-Adriatic Gas Pipeline was SUIDALIS completed in 2020 and the Greece-Bulgaria interconnection is expected to be operational this year.
 Many projects will likely come online years before other nations.
 The Alexandroupoli FSRU is expected to be completed by 2023, with many other FSRU projects to follow.
 The country's focus is on medium-term LNG and long-term renewable energy (LRE).
 November 2022 The index of the overall cost of materials in the construction of new residential buildings with the base year 2015=100.0, recorded an increase of 11.8% in October 2022 compared to October 2021 (increase of 0.5% between September and October 2022)(Statistics Greece).

-November 2022 Development of gas infrastructure: A gas pipeline linking the Greek and Bulgarian gas pipeline networks was inaugurated in October 2022.
+Development of gas infrastructure: A gas pipeline linking the Greek and Bulgarian gas pipeline networks was inaugurated in October 2022.
 The capacity of the pipeline is expected to be 3 to 5 billion cubic meters per year with reverse flow capacity.
 The connection points will be Komotini in Greece and Stara Zagora in Bulgaria.
 The length of the pipeline will be approximately 180 km (150 km in Bulgaria, 30 km in Greece).
 The interconnection will allow Bulgaria to be connected to the Trans-Atlantic Pipeline (TAP), which transports Azeri gas to Europe.
 The cost of the project has been estimated at 220 million euros (Bruegel).

-Measures adopted by the utilities lignite production by 50 percent, despite a commitment in its 2019 national energy and climate plan to phase out coal-fired power generation by 2028 and to close currently operating lignite plants, which were to be completed by 2023.
+The government has reportedly announced plans to increase lignite production by 50 percent, despite a commitment in its 2019 national energy and climate plan to phase out coal-fired power generation by 2028 and to close currently operating lignite plants, which were to be completed by 2023.
 Gas grid operator DESFA announced that it would keep seven coal-fired plants operating longer than planned, citing the current energy crisis (Bruegel).

-September 2022 The government has decided to launch a EUR 5.4 billion (2.7% impact of the war in Ukraine.
-Among the measures put in place Property Tax Reduction; Reduction of taxes and social contributions; Electricity and gas subsidies for households and busine Aid to the poorest households (OECD, June 2022).
-October 2022 esses;
+The government has decided to launch a EUR 5.4 billion (2.7% of GDP) resilience plan to cope with the rising prices and the impact of the war in Ukraine.
+Among the measures put in place:

+- Property Tax Reduction; - Reduction of taxes and social contributions; - Electricity and gas subsidies for households and businesses; - Aid to the poorest households (OECD, June 2022).